kankankankankankan/github-trending/README.md

 ## C#

+* 【2025-08-01】[modelcontextprotocol / csharp-sdk](https://github.com/modelcontextprotocol/csharp-sdk) - The official C# SDK for Model Context Protocol servers and clients.
+Maintained in collaboration with Microsoft.
+* 【2025-08-01】[AIDotNet / OpenDeepWiki](https://github.com/AIDotNet/OpenDeepWiki) - OpenDeepWiki is the open-source version of the DeepWiki project, aiming to provide a powerful knowledge management and collaboration platform.
+The project is mainly developed using C# and TypeScript, supporting modular design, and is easy to expand and customize.
+* 【2025-08-01】[Luca3317 / TMPEffects](https://github.com/Luca3317/TMPEffects) - Easily animate Unity text and apply other effects with custom tags
+* 【2025-08-01】[CoplayDev / unity-mcp](https://github.com/CoplayDev/unity-mcp) - A Unity MCP server that allows MCP clients like Claude Desktop or Cursor to perform Unity Editor actions.
 * 【2025-07-29】[Cleanuparr / Cleanuparr](https://github.com/Cleanuparr/Cleanuparr) - Cleanuparr is a tool for automating the cleanup of unwanted or blocked files in Sonarr, Radarr, and supported download clients like qBittorrent, Deluge and Transmission.
 * 【2025-07-22】[rwmt / Multiplayer](https://github.com/rwmt/Multiplayer) - Zetrith's Multiplayer mod for RimWorld
 * 【2025-07-22】[REDSIM / VRCLightVolumes](https://github.com/REDSIM/VRCLightVolumes) - Nextgen voxel based light probes replacement for VRChat